TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 ###Example1:Configure IO5 as a GPIO input, with pull-up resistor disabled

-alright!, for this first example i would like to take you step by step:
+alright!, for this first example I would like to take you step by step:

 2. Make a list of the GPIO's involved in the setup you want to configure.
     3. The GPIO you want to use needs GPIO pin mux configuration?